mgol/jquery-wheel/README.md

 jQuery plugin creating a wheel event based on DOM3 wheel event: http://www.w3.org/TR/DOM-Level-3-Events/#event-type-wheel.
 It uses native wheel event under the hood.

+NOTE: This plugin only provides basic functionality of the native `wheel` event and proxies its relevant properties (like `deltaY`) to the main jQuery event object.
+For more advanced functionality (like always converting the value to pixels, supporting older browsers etc.) use the [jquery-mousewheel](https://www.npmjs.com/package/jquery-mousewheel) plugin.

 ## USAGE

 To provide consistency with the rest of jQuery mouse events, this plugin defines the following fields on the jQuery wheel event: